 Administration.
 The plan will continue to be administered by the Board of Directors or by a committee of the Board.
-Any such committee will consist of at least two members of the Board, all of whom are "non-employee directors" within the meaning of Rule 16b-3 under the Securities Exchange Act of 1934, as amended, who are "independent directors" within the meaning of the listing rules of The NASDAQ Stock Market (or other applicable exchange or market on which our common stock may be traded or quoted) and who are "outside directors" within the meaning of Section 162(m) of the Code.
+Any such committee will consist of at least two members of the Board, all of whom are "non-employee directors" within the meaning of Rule 16b-3 under the Securities Exchange Act of 1934, as amended, who are "independent directors" within the meaning of the listing rules of the NASDAQ Global Select Market (or other applicable exchange or market on which our common stock may be traded or quoted).
 We expect the Compensation Committee of the Board of Directors to administer the 2015 plan.
 The Board of Directors or the committee administering the plan is referred to as the "Committee."
 The Committee may delegate its duties, power and authority under the plan to any of our officers to the extent consistent with applicable corporate law, except with respect to participants subject to Section 16 of the Securities Exchange Act of 1934.

 The Committee has the authority to determine all provisions of incentive awards consistent with terms of the plan, including, the eligible recipients who will be granted one or more incentive awards under the plan, the nature and extent of the incentive awards to be made to each participant, the time or times when incentive awards will be granted, the duration of each incentive award, and the restrictions and other conditions to which the payment or vesting of incentive awards may be subject.
-The Committee has the authority to pay the economic value of any incentive award in the form of cash, our common stock or any combination of both, and may amend or modify the terms of outstanding incentive awards (except for any prohibited "repricing" of options, discussed below) so long as the amended or modified terms are permitted under the plan and any adversely affected participant has consented to the amendment or modification.
+The Committee has the authority to pay the economic value of any incentive award in the form of cash, our common stock or any combination of both, and may amend or modify the terms of outstanding incentive awards (except for any prohibited "re-pricing" of options, discussed below) so long as the amended or modified terms are permitted under the plan and any adversely affected participant has consented to the amendment or modification.